All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

-Inazuma is a Revolutionary officer and Ivankov's right-hand man.
+Inazuma is a Revolutionary officer and Ivankov's deputy commander of the G Army.
 He has eaten the Snip-Snip Fruit (Choki Choki no Mi), which allows him to turn his hands into large scissors that can cut solid objects like paper and even manipulate them like strips of paper, all while maintaining their other properties.
 Thanks to Ivankov's Devil Fruit Powers, he sometimes appears as a woman.

 - Attractive Bent-Gender: Like his boss.
 Though he is one of the few Okamas who are not Gonk in their male forms, so the difference is not that striking.

 - Cool Shades: He's always seen wearing a pair of shades that have one orange lens and one blue lens (though when a woman he pushes them up to his forehead).

 - Cultured Badass: He is almost always carrying a wineglass.

 - Good Scars, Evil Scars: Has a lightning bolt-shaped scar going down his forehead and right eye.